Hicron Software House partners up with Pangea.ai

 What are these components?
 These include, for example, domain name system servers (DNS) or Windows services under the name Internet Information Services (IIS).
 Furthermore, Azure is used as a cloud database hosting platform.
 Here you can use serverless databases (relational SQL and non-relational NoSQL).

 Even better, you can use the platform for backups and, in case of an accident, for data recovery.
 It’s important to note here that many organizations use Azure as an archive because they need long-term data storage.
+What about SQL and NOSQL data services?

 NoSQL is a database management system that is non-relational (DBMS for short) and doesn’t allow you to follow all the rules of relational type, as well as you cannot use traditional SQL to query any data here.

 Azure has more than 200 products and services for the cloud.
 These are helpful when you want to implement modern solutions for your company.
 The technology allows you to create, manage and run applications across multiple clouds – both on-site and off-site (just use the tools and frameworks that are offered).
+You can work across the globe!

 Not only small companies or companies with a solid position

-In general, Azure isn’t just good for small businesses – a local candy store can benefit, as well as a huge IT company.
+In general, Azure boasts that it isn’t just good for small businesses – a local candy store can benefit, as well as a huge IT company.
 However, it’s also advantageous for small companies because the technology is scalable and practically for any budget, thanks to the pay-as-you-go model that we mentioned earlier.
 You only spend money on what you actually use.
-In Azure, you have access to more resources and can select new services as your hunger grows.
+In Azure, you have access to more cloud resources and can select new services as your hunger grows.

 Since you can store and run applications in the cloud internally, as well as externally, it’s an additional cost saving on hosting – including hardware and maintenance.
+Let’s learn about Microsoft Azure benefits:

 Integrated with other tools